Meet our amazing team of staff who are working to bring our vision to life!

 Andrew Manches

-Dr Andrew Manches is a Senior Lecturer (cf. Associate Professor) at the University of Edinburgh, where he leads the Children and Technology group as co-director of the Digital Education Research Centre.
+Dr Andrew Manches is a Professor of Children and Technology at the University of Edinburgh, where he leads the Children and Technology group as co-director of the Digital Education Research Centre.
 Andrew draws upon his career experience in early years teaching and industry to support the design, development and promotion of resources from CEML.
 He also contributes his theoretical knowledge of the role of embodiment in early numerical learning and the potential for emerging technologies.

 Kinga Morsanyi

-Kinga is a Senior Lecturer in Mathematical Cognition in the Department of Mathematics Education.
+Kinga is a Reader in Mathematical Cognition in the Department of Mathematics Education.
 Kinga is interested in the development of mathematical thinking and mathematics-related feelings and attitudes in both typical development and in special populations (including children with dyscalculia and autism).

 Gaia Scerif